huhanGitHub/papt/README.md

 Papt is a pairwise GUI dataset between Android phones and tablets.
 The detial introduction about this dataset is in the `dataset` diretory.

-The `tool` directoty contains data collection tools.
+The `tools` directoty contains data collection tools.
 You may see the introduction in this dir.